xiaozr/xiaozr.github.io/_pages/about.md

 ---
 Welcome to my personal website!
 My name is Ziruo Xiao, and you can call me by any combination of Chloe, Ziruo, and Xiao.

-I am a Master's student at **Carnegie Mellon University**, majoring in **Information Networking** (Advanced Study Track), studying general software systems related topics with a focus on Databases and Distributed Systems.
+I am a Master's student at **Carnegie Mellon University**, majoring in Information Networking (Advanced Study Track).
+My Master's study concentrates on software systems, especially **Databases** and **Distributed Systems**.
 I am expected to graduate in 2026 Spring.
-I obtained my bachelor's degree in **Computer Science** from **The Hong Kong University of Science and Technology**.

-Previously I did two software engineering internships at **Google** in **database-related infrastructure teams** (GPay Data Platform & Core Data, Indexing Engine).
+Previously I obtained my bachelor's degree in Computer Science from **The Hong Kong University of Science and Technology**, where I explored various fields in Computer Science.
+I did two software engineering internships at **Google** in **database-related infrastructure teams** (GPay Data Platform & Core Data, Indexing Engine).
 I also have experience in machine learning research (CV+Adversarial Learning, check out my bachelor's [Final Year Project](https://github.com/DL-for-CFD/alpinn_for_submission)).
-I used to participate in programming contests (OI & ICPC) and have always enjoyed theoretical topics.
+In earlier years I participated in programming contests (OI & ICPC) and have always enjoyed theoretical topics.

 <span style="color:green">
 I am currently actively seeking internship and project opportunities in software systems, especially related to database/data platforms.